Contact Us

 Tantalum capacitors pack high capacitance into tiny SMD footprints but are sensitive to overvoltage.

-Tantalums provide superior capacitance density and lower ESR than aluminum types, packaged in highly compact SMD form factors.
-However, they are unforgiving to reverse voltage and inrush currents.
-A robust DFM check must ensure the polarized schematic symbol aligns perfectly with the layout footprint polarity indicator.
+Tantalums provide superior capacitance density and lower ESR than standard aluminum types, packaged in highly compact SMD form factors perfect for densely packed boards.
+However, they are famously unforgiving to reverse voltage and inrush current spikes.
+A robust DFM check must ensure the polarized schematic symbol aligns perfectly with the layout footprint polarity indicator, as a backward tantalum will reliably catch fire on the test bench.

 3. Niobium and Polymer Capacitors